A classic picnic staple, the pie has come a long way over the centuries to become the celebrated pastry feast we now enjoy.

 Pies even have a royal connection with the people of Gloucester presenting the Royal Family with a lamprey pie to celebrate jubilees and coronations.
 Dating back to the Middle Ages, the pie is traditionally made using eel-like lampreys sourced from the River Severn which are then encased in a thick, hot water crust pastry.

-Here at the Royal Gardens at Highgrove, we prefer our pies in the form of a delicious pork pie made using locally sourced meat and crumbly hot water crust pastry.
+Here at Highgrove Gardens, we prefer our pies in the form of a delicious pork pie made using locally sourced meat and crumbly hot water crust pastry.

 This recipe can make one large pie which serves 4 or can be divided up using a muffin-style tin to make smaller pies.